-Connecting, Building, and Sharing are the pillars of CODAME #CodeArtTogether workshops:
+Connecting, Creating, and Celebrating are the pillars of CODAME #CodeArtTogether workshops:

-- Building tangible outcomes in the timeframe of the workshops.
+- Creating tangible outcomes in the timeframe of the workshops.

 Workshops are great for team building.
 They cultivate space to play, which guides sense-making and sparks innovation.
 In our workshops attendees become featured artists with the option to show their workshop creations in CODAME galleries.